scollier/Summit2014OSEonOSPViaHeat/scott/03-Configure-Host-Networking.md

     IPADDR="172.16.0.1"
     NETMASK="255.255.0.0"

 Packstack does not configure the interfaces but in this lab they have already been configured for you.
-In the original state, the single Ethernet interface had an IP address from the classroom DHCP server.
-We needed to migrate that IP address to the *br-public* interface.
+In the original state, the single Ethernet interface has an IP address from the classroom DHCP server.

-Confirm the *172.16.0.1* IP address is assigned to the bridge interface *br-public*;

     sudo ovs-vsctl show
     ip a